cyber-shadow7/Docker-Images/Discord_Bot/README.md

 - Start Crafty Serves on demand
 - Stop Crafty Servers on demand
-- Server statues on demand
+- Server status on demand
 - Discord status Channel
 - Granular control of which servers Bot has access to
 - Granular control of which users and roles can use the bot